 Conformance Statement: Base Profile

-LRI-OBX-1: The value of OBX.1 (Set ID – OBX) SHALL be valued sequentially.
+LRI-OBX-1: The value of OBX.1 (Set ID – OBX) SHALL be valued sequentially starting the value ‘1’.

 LRI-OBX-2: If there are multiple OBX segments with the same OBX-3 values under the same OBR, a combination of OBX-3 and OBX-4 SHALL create a unique identification under a single OBR.